 - Should there be less than five persons appointed or available from whom to select a third panel member, the Director of Human Resources or his designee shall randomly select from the persons appointed by the Board the third panel member for that particular grievance.
 The third panel member so selected shall serve as the panel’s chair.

 - Eligibility to Serve on Grievance Panel: The panel shall not be composed of any persons having direct involvement with the grievance being heard by the panel or with the complaint or dispute giving rise to the grievance.
-Managers who are in a direct line of supervision of a grievant, persons residing in the same household as the grievant, and the following relatives of a participant in the grievance process or a participant’s spouse are prohibited from serving as panel members: spouse, parent, child, descendants of a child, sibling, niece, nephew, and first cousin.
+Managers who are in a direct line of supervision of a grievant, persons residing in the same household as the grievant, and the following relatives of a participant in the grievance process or a participant’s spouse are prohibited from serving as panel members: spouse, parent, grandparent, child, descendants of a child, sibling, niece, nephew, and first cousin.
 No attorney having direct involvement with the subject matter of the grievance, nor a partner, associate, employee, or co‐employee of the attorney, shall serve as a panel member.

 - The following rules apply to Step 4 grievance panels and the conduct of Step 4 grievance panel hearings: